Analysis and Mitigation of Shared Resource Contention on Heterogeneous Multicore: An Industrial Case Study: Experiment Setup

-For the head pose estimation task, we use the HopeNet-Lite DNN model~\cite{hopenetlite}, which is a lightweight version of the original HopeNet model~\cite{ruiz2018hopenet} and uses the ShuffleNet V2 model~\cite{ma2018shufflenet} as its backbone.
-Note that the HopeNet-Lite is mainly processed on the GPU but a single CPU core (Core 3) is also used to launch the GPU kernel and monitor its progress.
-The HopeNet-Lite model could process input frames at about $\sim$35 ms per frame when running in isolation on the Jetson Nano platform.
-We configure the task to run periodically at the same 20Hz rate as the SLAM task and assign it a real-time priority of 1 as the task is determined to be a \textit{non-critical, high priority task}~\cite{andreozzi2022industrial}.
+For the head pose estimation task, we use the recommended HopeNet-Lite DNN model~\cite{hopenetlite}, which is a lightweight version of the original HopeNet model~\cite{ruiz2018hopenet}.
+Note that the Jetson Nano mainly processes the HopeNet-Lite model on the GPU but a single CPU core (Core 3) is also used to launch the GPU kernel and monitor its progress.
+On the Jetson Nano we configure the DNN task to run periodically at the same 20Hz rate as the SLAM task and assign it a real-time priority of 1 as the task is determined to be a \textit{non-critical, high priority task}~\cite{andreozzi2022industrial}.
 In addition, we pin the HopeNet-Lite task to a CPU core distinct from the SLAM task cores, Core 3, so that none of its required CPU operations (e.g. CUDA kernel launch, etc.) are interfered with by the OV$^2$SLAM threads.

 Figure~\ref{fig:case-study-setup} gives a visual representation of the setup we use and how we assign the AR-HUD tasks to CPU cores on the target platform.

-Table~\ref{tbl:case-study-threads} then shows the real-time characteristics for all of the tasks and threads we utilize in the AR-HUD case study.
+In addition, Table~\ref{tbl:case-study-threads} shows the task/thread/core mapping and real-time scheduling parameters of all real-time tasks in the AR-HUD case study.